robmasocco/AOS-TAG/ideas.md

 - If *command* is *AWAKE_ALL*:
     - Call a write with a zero-length message on all levels, reusing the *send* routine.
 - If *command* is *REMOVE*:
-    - Trylock receivers rw_sem as writer, exit if at least a reader is there.
+    - Trylock receivers rw_sem as writer, exit if this fails since at least a reader is there.
     - Lock senders rw_sem as writer.
+    - Check instance pointer, eventually exit.
+    - Check permissions if required (flag), eventually exit.
     - Save instance struct pointer and set it to *NULL*.
     - Release senders rw_sem as writer.
     - Release receivers rw_sem as writer.